-Many years ago, I was frankly dubious even reluctant with regard to the bundle of software available on the market and the array of devices designed for images processing.
-In fact, I was a bit old-fashioned as my knowledges in the field of photography were limited to silver halide photo.
-But it was without taking into account an essential element.
+Many years ago, I was frankly dubious even reluctant with regard to the bundle of software available on the market and the array of devices designed for image processing.
+In fact, I was a bit old-fashioned as my knowledge in the field of photography was limited to silver halide photo.
+But it was without taking into consideration an essential element.
 Digital art mixed with traditional photography has pushed back the boundaries of imagination and photographic composition.
-Today, in terms of creativity, it is possible to completely free our imagination with graphic drawing tablets and Photoshop.
+Today, in terms of creativity, it is possible to free our imagination with graphics drawing tablets, Photoshop, Corel Painter and many other vectors & graphic editors.
 We are no longer exclusively working with photos, but a kind of merger between graphic work and imagery.
 However, sometimes it is not clear if an image should be considered manipulated or not.
-This is a matter of personal judgement.
+This is a matter of personal judgment.
 After all, all images could be considered nowadays manipulated.
 Click here to see some examples with "Before" / "After" processing.

 It was the good old days.
 Nothing has changed.
 Of course, the car, the airship and the steam train do not exist anymore.

 Note this artwork is also available on chromaluxe® medium which provides vibrant colors and UV/scratches resistance.

 See below further information on Artmajeur or contact me using the online contact form at the top of the page.